bolgovr/broom/README.md

 #catching errors

-Broom also can validate all dependencies in execution tree, just call Broom.testTree method and it will output to console all unresolved, circular dependencies and if module depends on itself situations.
+Broom also can validate all dependencies in execution tree, just call Broom.testTree method and it will output to console all unresolved, circular dependencies and when module depends on itself situations.

 #Licence